electracoin-ECA/electra-open-paper/ElectraWhitePaper-TheOpenPaper.md

     * Centralized Online Payment Gateway

 Each product will be available to any person who has a need to make quick and secure transactions with low fees.
-The development of wallets, applications and software are driven by the community.
+The development of wallets, applications, and software are driven by the community.
 Each product will include an integrated support framework, containing user guides and live support from the community.

 ## Electra Services